 Flying is restricted to daylight hours.
 Parking is only allowed on the hard standing adjacent to the patch.
 Park with the front of the car facing Monument Lane.
 At no time should access to the sheds be obstructed.
 Both gates to be shut whenever members are flying and locked with the combination lock at all other times.

 If, as a result of a crash there is debris on the field, all flying must stop until all remains have been recovered.
 Particular effort must be made to find any debris that falls outside of the patch.
+Club members can invite a guest to fly at the club site, providing that guest is a full and current member of the BMFA and on no more than three occasions.
+Guest flyers will then be invited to join the club if they wish to continue flying at the club site.

 Model helicopters can be extremely dangerous; flying alone is not advisable and is actively discouraged by the club.